-Required 1% Set Aside for Parental Involvement
+Required 1% Set Aside for Parent and Family Engagement:

-Because our school system receives more than \$500,000 in Title I Funds, the school system sets aside at least 1% of their Title I Allocation for parental involvement.
+Because our school system receives more than \$500,000 in Title I Funds, the school system sets aside at least 1% of their Title I Allocation for parent and family engagement.
 Of the 1%, 100% is distributed among the schools.
 Parents are offered an opportunity to provide feedback of how the funds can be used during each school's Title I Input Meeting.
-Stakeholders are asked to submit their suggestions to the school Parent Involvement Coordinator.
+Stakeholders are asked to submit their suggestions to the school parent and family engagement coordinator.
 The Title I Annual Survey includes a question that asks parents if they were provided an opportunity to provide feedback regarding the funds.

-Parental Involvement: Principals have the option of expending the 1% in Parent Involvement funds or submitting them back to the system level.
-Chattooga County School System invites all parents to participate in the planning of the parent involvement budget.
-This is conducted during review, revise, and all parental input planning meetings.
+Parent and Family Engagement: Principals have the option of expending the 1% in parent and family engagement funds or submitting them back to the system level.
+Chattooga County School System invites all parents to participate in the planning of the parent and family engagement budget.
+This is conducted during the review of revisions retrieved from all parent and family engagement input planning meetings.
 Parents also give input on workshops needed to build capacity.